KosAqH/World-Tour-EDA/World Tour/draft.md

 If you want to see how I scraped and transformed data, you should check out [this notebook](https://www.youtube.com/watch?v=dQw4w9WgXcQ) from my repo.

 Some tours from those lists are still going on.
-Therefore I have to say that data was scraped on 21 Nov 2023.
+Therefore I have to say that data was scraped on 22 Nov 2023.

+>[!WARNING]
+>
+> Both those Wikipedia articles are updated very often.
+I also removed some tours from my dataset, because I couldn't find proof that it was intended to be a world tour.
+The full list of tours examined during analysis is [in my repo]().

 ## Initial analysis

 After transforming and cleaning my dataset I gathered the first information.
-First of all, I found out that I have 7281 concerts coming from 49 concert tours.
+First of all, I found out that I have 7397 concerts coming from 50 concert tours.
-These were performed on all (populated) continents, in 604 unique cities across 79 countries.
+These were performed on all (populated) continents, in 607 unique cities across 79 countries.
 At this point, we can already see, that much more than 100 countries never hosted any concert from those biggest tours.

 After checking the value counts of concert locations by continent I came to my first conclusion:
 - More than half of the concerts took part in North America.
 - Very small fractions of those events took part in Africa.
-There are only 29 of them, making 0.4% of the dataset.
+There are only 31 of them, making 0.42% of the dataset.
 - Australia and Oceania hosted a lot of examined concerts, regarding the population of this continent.

 ![Concerts count by continent](./images/fig_count_by_continent.png)